Kaiser17100/COMP3304-project-waiterly/README.md

 # COMP3304 PROJECT - WAITERLY

 ## DESCRIPTION:
-- This project's goal is to create a better ordering experience for customers and to ease the burden of waiters
+- Waiterly's goal is to create a better ordering experience for customers and to ease the burden of waiters

 ## GOALS: